Looking for a student learning guide? It’s linked in the main menu for your course. Use the “Courses” menu above.

 A useful way to imagine this is to think of the cell as having checkpoints.
 You’ve probably seen checkpoints in movies.
 They’re stopping points along a road, usually monitored by armed guards.
 The guards check your credentials, and decide if you’re qualified to pass.
 Checkpoint Charlie, shown here, was a famous checkpoint between East Germany and West Germany during the Cold War years when Germany was a divided nation.
 Now, it’s a popular tourist destination.

 Cell cycle checkpoints are moments when the cell can “check” its internal conditions and “decide” whether to progress to the next phase of the cell cycle.
 If certain molecules are in the right concentration, the cell can continue along the cell cycle.
-If not, the cell cycle pauses, moving the cell into G0 or, in certain cases, initiating apoptosis (programmed cell death).
+If not, the cell cycle pauses, moving the cell into G0 or, in certain cases, initiating a process called apoptosis (programmed cell death).
 There are three primary checkpoints in the cell cycle: one during G1, the second during G2, and the third during M. (“1,” “2,” and “3”, respectively, below).

 [qwiz qrecord_id=”sciencemusicvideosMeister1961-Cell Cycle Checkpoints Quiz 1″]